cljoly/minimal-format.nvim/README.md

 Paste the above snippet in `.config/nvim/ftplugin/c.vim`.
 Then when you call `require("minimal-format").format_with_formatprg(0)`, the current buffer will be asynchronously formatted with this command.

+### Per Buffer Settings

-Example for Rust, in `.config/nvim/ftplugin/rust.lua`:
+Example for Rust, in `.config/nvim/ftplugin/rust.lua`, where we automatically detect the rust edition:
 ```lua
 if vim.fn.executable "rustfmt" then
   vim.opt_local.formatprg = "rustfmt -q --emit=stdout"